 - Failure by the landlord to provide mandatory disclosures

 Rent Increase in Virginia

 In Virginia, there is a law that out-rightly prohibits county and local governments from passing any legislation that regulates rent increases.
 As such, landlords may be able to increase the rent as much as they want.
-In addition, no law requires Virginia landlords to notify their renters prior to raising the rent.
+In addition, no Virginia state law requires landlords to notify their renters prior to raising the rent.
 Additionally, there is no landlord and tenant law that limits landlords on how much they can increase their rent.

 As a landlord, you must understand and follow landlord-tenant laws and any other local and federal rental regulations.
 If you would like help keeping track of your legal duties or managing your rentals, contact the experts at Keyrenter Property Management Hampton Roads today!